eyalk11/compare-my-stocks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ✅ Groups of stock can be united by avg price/performance

+✅ Adjusted performance relative to a currency of your choice!

 ✅ Save and load graphs

+✅ Edit categories and groups (using a GUI interface)!

+&nbsp;&nbsp;&nbsp;&nbsp;  i.e. Airlines stocks, Growth stocks.
+Can be compared as a group!

 ✅ Use Jupyter to display graphs inline (if you want)
 ```
 gen_graph(type=Types.PRICE | Types.COMPARE,compare_with='QQQ',groups=["FANG"],  starthidden=0)
 ```
- ✅✅✅ Completely free and open source.
+ ### Completely free and open source!

  &nbsp;&nbsp;&nbsp;&nbsp; (Found many places in which they charge a lot for minimal features. )

-## Planned
+### More Planned Featured!
-* Bar graphs
+⚕️	Bar graphs
-* Adjusted performance based on cash transactions / inflation.
+⚕️ Adjusted performance based on cash   inflation.
-* Introducing advanced features like P/E and price to sells, with all possible comparisions.
+⚕️ Introducing advanced features like P/E and price to sells, with all possible comparisions.
-* Find corelations between sectors
+⚕️ Find corelations between sectors
-* Exporting dataframes to jupyter (should be easy)
+⚕️ Exporting dataframes to jupyter (should be easy)
-* Crypto support(should be easy)

 ## Running Instructions